-\begin{example} Let us now go back to the situation on the left of Figure~\ref{fig:row}, where $H_i=A+B$ is a row and $V_i=C+D$ is a column.
+\begin{example} Let us return to the domains from Figure~\ref{fig:row}, where $H_i=A+B$ is a row and $V_i=C+D$ is a column.
 The space $\bModuli_0$ for the domain $H_i+V_i = A+B+C+D$ made of a row and a column is shown in Figure~\ref{fig:rowcolumn}.
 In fact, it is almost the same polyhedron as in Figure~\ref{fig:rowrow}, except that the green edge is folded in half.
 The folding is due to the fact that since $H_i$ and $V_i$ go through the same $O_i$ marking, we want to identify the $AB$ and $CD$ disk degenerations.
 Thus, the point on the green edge where the $AB$ degeneration is at a certain distance up from the $CD$ degeneration, is identified with the point where the $CD$ degeneration is on top of $AB$, at the same distance.

 To be more precise, with the notation from Example~\ref{ex:Dzero}, the green line in Figure~\ref{fig:rowrow} is the space $\bModuli_{\vN, \vlambda}(0)$ with $\vN$ being the vector with $1$'s in positions $i$ and $j$ (and $0$ otherwise), and $\vlambda$ the unique possible vector of partitions.
 This space is the compactification of